 The future of Terpene testing

-Most cannabis cultivators begin by mapping out different strains in order to breed plants that produce greater amounts of specific terpenes, which increases the beneficial effects of their products and reduce the likelihood of unwanted side effects.
+Most cannabis cultivators begin by mapping out different strains in order to breed plants that produce greater amounts of specific terpenes, which increases the beneficial effects of their products and reduces the likelihood of unwanted side effects.

 Additional “Cannabis Terpenes Testing” resources: